top of page

 When you listen to Alex for the first time it's like meeting an old friend.
 He tells you intriguing stories in such a captivating way that familiarity is almost instantaneous.
 His honed song craft simply draws you in and holds your attention to the very last note.
 The warmth of his voice and the finger style acoustic approach are perfectly balanced.
 You can't help to be willingly immersed into his musical landscape that he diligently and seemingly effortlessly creates

-WIMBORNE MINSTER FOLK FESTIVAL
+CONCERT REVIEW - WIMBORNE MINSTER FOLK FESTIVAL

 Alex’s music comes from the heart & will touch your heart.
 His songs weave stories, & the music wraps them up in magic.
 Be prepared to be swept away

-BOB FORD, WESSEX FOLK FESTIVAL
+CONCERT REVIEW - WESSEX FOLK FESTIVAL

 Alex Roberts set at this year’s Wessex Folk Festival was one of the highlights of the festival.
 A superb singer and multi instrumentalist he easily held the audience who grew more and more appreciative as the set went on.
 A mixture of songs were held together with real story telling flare.
 This was a great set!